belgianmobileid/doc/directIntegration/authentication.md

 <aside class="notice">Whatever the tool you are choosing to create your key pairs, don't forget to send your JWK Set URI by email to <a href = "mailto: onboarding@itsme.be">onboarding@itsme.be</a> and itsme® will make sure to complete the configuration for you in no time!
 </aside>

-<aside class="notice">The asymmetric algorithms – needed to sign and/or encrypt a JWT – are listed in the <a href="https://belgianmobileid.github.io/doc/authentication/#itsme-discovery-document" target="blank">itsme® Discovery document</a> for more information.
+<aside class="notice">The algorithms – needed to sign and/or encrypt a JWT or to authenticate to our Token Endpoint – are listed in the <a href="https://belgianmobileid.github.io/doc/authentication/#itsme-discovery-document" target="blank">itsme® Discovery document</a> for more information.
 </aside>

-### Symmetric key method
+### Secret key method

-Symmetric key cryptography method, or Symmetric Encryption, uses the same secret key to encrypt and decrypt sensitive information.
-This approach is the inverse of Asymmetric Encryption, which uses one key to encrypt and another to decrypt.
+Secret key cryptography method uses the same secret key to encrypt and decrypt sensitive information.
+This approach is the inverse of public- and private-key encryption.

 This method requires the exchange of a static secret to be held by both the sender and the data receiver.
 The secret value will be provided by itsme® when <a href="https://belgianmobileid.github.io/doc/getting-started.html#getting-started" target="blank">registering your project</a>.

-<aside class="notice">The symmetric algorithms – needed to sign and/or encrypt a JWT – are listed in the <a href="https://belgianmobileid.github.io/doc/authentication/#itsme-discovery-document" target="blank">itsme® Discovery document</a> for more information.
+<aside class="notice">The algorithms – needed to sign and/or encrypt a JWT or to authenticate to our Token Endpoint – are listed in the <a href="https://belgianmobileid.github.io/doc/authentication/#itsme-discovery-document" target="blank">itsme® Discovery document</a> for more information.
 </aside>

-<aside class="notice">If you choose to go with the symmetric method, you will be able to specify if the ID Token JWT needs to be signed with the an asymmetric algorithm (e.g. <code>RS256</code>) or with a symmetric algorithm (e.g. : <code>HS256</code>).
+<aside class="notice">If you choose to go with the secret key method, you will be able to specify if the ID Token JWT needs to be signed with the an asymmetric algorithm (e.g. <code>RS256</code>) or with a symmetric algorithm (e.g. : <code>HS256</code>).
 When using the <code>RS256</code> algorithm, our public keys will be needed to verify the signature.
 This information can be found in our <a href="https://belgianmobileid.github.io/doc/authentication/#itsme-discovery-document" target="blank">itsme® Discovery document</a>, using the key <code>jwks_uri</code>.
 </aside>

 ### PKCE-enhanced flow

-When using the symmetric key cryptography method, itsme® also supports an extra security extension named Proof of Key for Code Exchange (<a href="https://datatracker.ietf.org/doc/html/rfc7636" target="blank">PKCE</a>).
+When using the secret key cryptography method, itsme® also supports an extra security extension named Proof of Key for Code Exchange (<a href="https://datatracker.ietf.org/doc/html/rfc7636" target="blank">PKCE</a>).
 This additionnal layer of security is intended mitigate some Authorization Code Interception Attack.

 It implies adding a random string, named <code>code_verifier</code>, to your Authorization Request and then a SHA256 hash of that string, named <code>code_challenge</code>, to your Token Request.